mjordan/islandora_workbench/README.md

 The media attached to the nodes is the file, with its type (image, document, audio, video, file) assigned by the `media_types` configuration setting and its Media Use tag defined in the `media_use_tid` setting.

-The configuration options for the `create_from_files` task are the same as the options used in the `create` task.
+The configuration options for the `create_from_files` task are the same as the options used in the `create` task (with one exception: `input_csv` is not required).
 The only option specific to this task is `models`, which is a mapping from terms IDs (or term URIs) in the "Islandora Models" vocabulary to file extensions.
 Note that either the  `models` or `model` configuration option is required in the `create_from_files` task. `model` is conventient when all of the objects you are creating are the same Islandora Model.
 Here is a sample configuration file for this task:

 ```yaml
 task: create_from_files